 - There prevails huge volatility in the case of penny stocks, so if a person investing in these stocks does not pay attention properly to these stocks then he could end up being penniless.
 One should conduct proper research before investing and then monitoring it in the right way.

-- There is no guaranteed safeguard of the penny stocks, but sec recommends some warning signs to the investors which such as if there is any spam in company, there are large assets in company but at the same time revenue is small, there is unusual item in financial statement’s footnotes, any odd issues in the audit, etc. These warnings should be considered by investors before investors in penny stocks.
+- There is no guaranteed safeguard of the penny stocks, but SEC recommends some warning signs to the investors which such as if there is any spam in the company, there are large assets in a company but at the same time revenue is small, there is an unusual item in financial statement’s footnotes, any odd issues in the audit, etc. These warnings should be considered by investors before investing.

 This has been a guide to what is Penny Stock and its definition.
 Here we discuss the example of penny stock along with advantages and disadvantages.
 You can learn more about equity research from the following articles –